GeotrekCE/Geotrek-admin/docs/installation-and-configuration/upgrade.rst

 ::

-   sudo apt-get install geotrek-admin
+   sudo apt install geotrek-admin

 .. note::

    - It is only possible to install the latest version of geotrek-admin via this command line
    - All package versions remain available as `release assets <https://github.com/GeotrekCE/Geotrek-admin/releases/>`_.
-Download the .deb for your architecture and do ``sudo apt-get install <the .deb package>``.
+Download the .deb for your architecture and do ``sudo apt install <the .deb package>``.
-   - Example : ``sudo apt-get install geotrek-admin_2.106.0.ubuntu20.04_amd64.deb``
+   - Example : ``sudo apt install geotrek-admin_2.106.0.ubuntu20.04_amd64.deb``

 Once geotrek-admin has been upgraded you may want to prevent unwanted upgrade with the whole distribution, you can run: